lindan-betterment/CopyPasta/README.md

 ### Copy

 The application polls for changes every 500 milliseconds for changes in the general NSPasteboard.
-When it encounters a change, it stores the new item in a key value store located in the cache, the key being the timestamp of when the change was discovered.
+When it encounters a change, it stores the new item in a key value store located in the cache, the key being a SHA-1 hash of the content.

 #### This seems dumb.